PatrikValkovic/grammpy/doc/transforms.md

 ### Removing of useless symbols

-Including removing of unreachable and nongenerating symbols.
+Including removing of unreachable and non-generating symbols.
 You can call `remove_useless_symbols` directly or split it to `remove_unreachable_symbols` and `remove_useless_symbols`.
 You can as well check, if the grammar is generating (have at least one output sentence)